gundalow/proposals/docker/docker_container.md

 image:
   description:
-    - Container image used to create containers.
+    - Repository path and tag used to create the container.
 If an image is not found or pull is true, the image will be pulled from the registry.
-Use the registry parameter to control which registry is used.
+If no tag is included, 'latest' will be used.
-  required: true
+  default: null

 interactive:
   description: